shmool/nggirls-hackalearn-aae16/src/pages/index.md

       - title: Agenda
         title_align: left
         content: >
-          We'll meet every day for five days for a workshop, where we'll connect a pre-made Angular application to Azure, step by step.
+          During the five days we'll meet every day for a 2-hour workshop, where we'll connect a pre-made Angular application to Azure, step by step.
           First we'll deploy it on Static Web Apps, then add an API, connect to Cosmos DB, use authentication and authorization, and configure routing.
 The workshops will be recorded.

           After the workshop we'll have Q\&A where Shmuela will take a look at